Question from Tina

 small girl.
 The houses were pulled down and she moved to a new old

-father has supplied me with information about his Aunts and Uncles there
+supplied me with information about his Aunts and Uncles there were 10 in

 b 1894 d 1986 married Edgar Vaux daughter Dorothy still lives somewhere